-With the increasing concerns and mandatory reporting of CO2 and other GHG gas emissions, transparency of the impact that building/business operations have on the environment is important for regulatory compliance, stakeholder relations as well as business longevity.
+With the increasing concerns and mandatory reporting of CO2 and other GHG gas emissions, transparency of the impact that building/business operations have on the environment is important for regulatory energy compliance, stakeholder relations as well as business longevity.
 Furthermore, COVID 19 has necessitated an increased focus on occupant health and safety, requiring that building owners prioritize indoor health factors & variables, such as air quality, temperature and occupancy.

 Encourage energy-saving behaviors through dynamic visuals and displays

 It can be difficult to get building occupants, staff and employees engaged in energy-saving programs by distributing data sheets & reports that don’t inspire action or modifications in behavior to save energy.
 Using our energy monitoring dashboard to create dynamic visualizations can be an effective tool to engage occupants in saving energy.

 Increase property value

 The role of energy efficiency and strategic energy management software shouldn’t be underestimated by building owners/managers.
 Well-maintained, efficient facilities not only assist in reduced maintenance and operational costs, but can form part of a wider, holistic strategy to improve efficiencies across operations and improve sustainability.
 High-performing, green, buildings that prioritize tenant comfort, health and well beings such as those recognised by Leadership in Energy and Environmental Design (LEED), WELL and other building standards bodies have the potential to attract new occupants and can fetch higher lease and sale prices.

 Many device manufacturers (meters, sensors, other building technologies) offer web-based dashboards to visualize device data with basic analytics, however, it is not goal of such applications to provide the advanced functionality and machine-learning capability required to uncover energy waste, perform complex energy calculations, forecast savings, or analyse bills charges & tariffs to understand how you can shift energy use – which is necessary to develop an effective cost reduction plan & inform sustainable energy saving behaviours.